ProgrammerAL/json-serializer-context-registration-generator/README.md

 # JSON Serializer Context Registration Code Generator

-This project generated C# source code files to automatically add classes to a JsonSerializerContext class.
-It's additive to the built in System.Text.Json Source Generator that creates code to serialize/deserialize JSON.
+This project generates C# source code files to add classes to a JsonSerializerContext class.
+It's additive to the built in System.Text.Json Source Generator, which creates code to serialize/deserialize JSON.
 If you're unfamiliar with source generation in System.Text.Json, Microsoft has a good primer at: https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/source-generation.

 But as a recap, the purpose of source generation in System.Text.Json is to use a built-in C# Source Generator to generate code that can serialize/deserialize JSON objects without the use of reflection.
-The benefits of this are 1) the code generated is much faster than reflection, 2) you are able to use this in AOT code because AOT does not allow reflection.
+The benefits of this are 1) the code generated is much faster than it is with reflection, and 2) you are able to use this in AOT code because AOT does not allow reflection.

 ## The Problem with System.Text.Json Source Generation

 The built-in source generator for System.Text.Json Serialization Context works great.
 That's not the problem.
 The problem is in how we as developers write the code to use it.
-The example below shows what happens when you have 4 endpoints, and each has a request and response object to be serialized.
-The example below has a `[JsonSerializable()]` attribute line for each request and response class to register what code the source generator will generate.
+The example below shows what happens when you have an ASP.NET Core project with 4 endpoints, and each has a request and response object to be serialized.
+The example below has a `[JsonSerializable()]` attribute line for each request and response class.
+These classes are registered so the source generator knows what code to generate.
 As your application grows, this file grows with it.
-4 endpoints is...pretty small.
+4 endpoints is pretty small.
 A real life application will likely have, I don't know, 50 endpoints?
 Let's say 50.
 That's 100 `[JsonSerializable()]` attribute lines above your Serializer Context class.

 ```csharp
 [JsonSerializable(typeof(WeatherForecastRequest))]